tinne26/kage-desk/docs/tutorials/intro/07_images.md

 ![](https://github.com/tinne26/kage-desk/raw/main/img/triangle_B.png?raw=true)

-So, *in order to map our source texture to the target region*, we get the source image bounds and set the `Vertex.SrcX` and `Vertex.SrcY` fields like this:
+So, *in order to map our source texture to the target vertices*, we get the source image bounds and set the `Vertex.SrcX` and `Vertex.SrcY` fields like this:
 ```Golang
 func (self *Game) Draw(screen *ebiten.Image) {
 	// map the vertices to the target image